jurikaca/timetrackingBE/README.md

 ##### 2. Setup project
 Before you start on the steps below be sure that you have installed composer
 - Now that you are at the root of app run `composer install` to install all the dependencies.
 - Then open `.env` file to change the information related to your database credentials.
-If `.env` file is not created the you should create yourself by copying `.env.example`
+If `.env` file is not created the you should create yourself by copying `.env.example`.
+Then you should run `php artisan key:generate` to create app key
 - After this you should create an empty database named exaclty as you entered on `.env` file creadentials.
 - Then run `php artisan migrate` to create the db structure and `php artisan db:seed` to create initial data (actually one user record for testing)
 - Next step is to add virtual host for this project.
 Navigate on your local apache vhosts-config to add this code